m-col/gitja/DOCUMENTATION.md

 | ref        | name             | The tag or branch name.                                  |
 |            | commit           | The commit pointed to by the tag or branch.              |

+Note:

-Note that some attributes point to other objects that have attributes.
+- Some attributes point to other objects that have attributes.
 For example, `branches[0].commit.parent` will work as expected.
+- "file" includes directories and symbolic links.

 Questions?
 ----------